Bed Bug Control Near You

 Bed Bug Bites (click for high res)

 While bed bugs do not typically spread diseases, the parasitic insects cause slight to moderate discomfort by inflicting itchy bite marks as a result of feeding .
 Bed bug bites are usually painless, rarely waking the host, and result in small red welts similar to mosquito bites.
 In some cases, the bites inflicted by the pests may cause allergic reactions requiring medical attention.
 Generally, this reaction is uncommon and the insects are largely considered a nuisance.
 In addition to bite marks, bed bugs regularly leave other evidence of their presence, including musty odors, rust-colored fecal stains in and around bedding, and layers of skin shed by nymphs.
 Despite the widespread assumption that bed bug infestations are an indication of poor cleanliness or sanitation in the affected area, bed bugs simply require access to a host and ample hiding space.
 Bed bugs thrive in a variety of environments ranging from private residences to five-star hotels, and often prove difficult to find and remove completely.
 Professional extermination is usually recommended to treat infestations.

 How to Get Rid of Bed Bugs

 Although sanitation is helpful in the control of bed bugs, cleaning and vacuuming alone will not control the problem.
 Insecticides must be applied after detailed preparations are made, with follow-up inspections and treatments in order to control the problem.
 Control can take days to weeks, and sometimes longer to achieve.
-Waltham Services will schedule a follow up visit to re-inspect and retreat if necessary.
+Most pest professionals will schedule a follow up visit to re-inspect and retreat if necessary.

 Bed bugs have become a well known pest in recent years.
 After a period of nearly no bed bug activity in the United States, in the late 1990s, bed bugs began to reappear and are common today.